Rural solar for small businesses to avoid power outagesKimroy Bailey

-We started our renewable energy system with one wind turbine and a few batteries a couple years ago.
+We started our renewable energy system with one wind turbine and a few batteries a couple of years ago.
 We recently added a 6 solar panels.
 Our wind turbine is rated at 1000W.
 A single wind turbine can produce more power than 10 solar panels combined.
 This calculation will show you how is that possible.
-In Trelawny wind blows at night and day unlike solar which has a maximum yield of about 5 hours per day vs 24 hour access to wind energy.
+In Trelawny wind blows at night and day, unlike solar which has a maximum yield of about 5 hours per day vs 24-hour access to wind energy.

 How much energy can the wind turbine supply

-Let us consider one of our deep freezers that consumes 1600W when it starts for the first few seconds yet operates at 100W daily.
+Let us consider one of our deep freezers that consume 1600W when it starts for the first few seconds yet operates at 100W daily.
 The refrigerator operates around the clock for 24 hours per day and 7 days per week.
-We can therefore calculate how much energy it consumes for the month by multiplying the power by the amount of time it is in operation.
+We can, therefore, calculate how much energy it consumes for the month by multiplying the power by the amount of time it is in operation.
 Power used = 100W x 24 x 30 = 72,000Wh or 72 kWh.

 Understanding solar batteries

 For our rural solar system, we have 4 Trace batteries rated at 115AH.
 The Amp Hour or AH rating of your battery is an indication of its charging capacity.
 This indication is similar to a car in the parking lot rated at 42 mpg (miles per gallon).
 This may be interpreted literally as if you pour 1 gallon of gas in the car it should be able to drive for 42 miles.
 This is true only if you drive at a moderate 25 miles per hour.
 Consider seriously stepping into the gas and speed off at a whopping 100 mph that car will likely run out of gas before reaching the 1st milestone.